Axis powers: Colonies and dependencies

 Taiwan was a Japanese dependency established in 1895.
 Korea was a Japanese protectorate and dependency formally established by the Japan–Korea Treaty of 1910.

 The South Seas Mandate were territories granted to Japan in 1919 in the peace agreements of World War I, that designated to Japan the German South Pacific islands.
 Japan received these as a reward by the Allies of World War I, when Japan was then allied against Germany.

 Japan occupied the Dutch East Indies during the war.
 Japan planned to transform these territories into a client state of Indonesia and sought alliance with Indonesian nationalists including future Indonesian President Sukarno, however these efforts did not deliver the creation of an Indonesian state until after Japan's surrender.

 Other Tripartite Pact signatories

-In addition to the three major Axis powers, six other countries signed the Tri-Partite Pact as its member states.
-Of the additional countries, Romania, Hungary, Bulgaria, the Independent State of Croatia, and Slovakia participated in various Axis military operations with their national armed forces, while the sixth, Yugoslavia, saw its pro-Nazi government overthrown earlier in a coup merely days after it signed the Pact, and the membership was reversed.
+In addition to the three major Axis powers, six other countries signed the Tripartite Pact as its member states.
+Of the additional countries, Hungary, Slovakia, Bulgaria, the Independent State of Croatia, and Romania participated in various Axis military operations with their national armed forces, while the sixth, Yugoslavia, saw its Tripartite signatory government overthrown earlier in a coup merely days after it signed the Pact, and the membership was reversed.